Antoine equation: Units

-(The small differences in the results are only caused by the used limited precision of the coefficients).
+(The small differences in the results are only caused by the used limited precision of the coefficients.)

-Extension of the Antoine equations
+Extensions

-To overcome the limits of the Antoine equation some simple extension by additional terms are used:
+To overcome the limits of the Antoine equation, some simple extension by additional terms are used:

 The additional parameters increase the flexibility of the equation and allow the description of the entire vapor pressure curve.
 The extended equation forms can be reduced to the original form by setting the additional parameters D, E and F to 0.

 A further difference is that the extended equations use the e as base for the exponential function and the natural logarithm.
 This doesn't affect the equation form.

+Generalized Antoine equation with acentric factor

+Lee developed a modified form of the Antoine equation that allows calculating vapor pressure across the entire temperature range using the acentric factor (ω) of a substance: